tonethar/IGME-102-Fall-2022/docs/exam-2-prep.md

 ## I. When is it?
 - Monday 11/21
-- Format - Written format similar to Exam #1
+- Format - Written, similar to Exam #1

 <hr>